tom-90/RROx/plugins/map/README.md

 ### v1.0.5 - 26-09-2022

 - ``Enhancement`` Added support for Waycar as new rolling stock type.
+(Thanks to [Mordred](https://github.com/mordred-random))
 - ``Enhancement`` Added support for Montezuma Locomotive as new locomotive type.
+(Thanks to [Mordred](https://github.com/mordred-random))

+Note: Beta splines, switches, etc. remain unsupported with this version (and as such will not display on the map).

 ### v1.0.4 - 05-05-2022